mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

 - Task history in the Mesos UI will not persist through the upgrade.

 ## Supported upgrade paths
 - From the latest GA version of previous to the latest GA version of current.
-For example, if 1.9 is the latest GA version of previous and 1.10 is the latest GA version of current, this upgrade would be supported.
+For example, if 1.10.8 is the latest GA version of previous and 1.11.4 is the latest GA version of current, this upgrade would be supported.
-- From any current release to the next.
-For example, an upgrade from 1.9 to 1.10 would be supported.
-- From any current release to an identical release.
-For example, an upgrade from 1.10 to 1.10 would be supported.
-This is useful for making configuration changes.

 # Modifying DC/OS configuration [enterprise type="inline" size="small" /]